-VERTICAL LOADS1
+VERTICAL LOADS

 LATERAL LOADS2

 WIND FORCES2

-SEISMIC FORCES
+SEISMIC FORCES5

-DETERMINING WIND AND SEISMIC REQUIREMENTS7
+DETERMINING WIND AND SEISMIC REQUIREMENTS

 IMPORTANT TERMINOLOGY7

 WHAT IS THE LATERAL LOAD PATH?8

 WHAT IS THE VERTICAL LOAD PATH?9

 CRITICAL PARTS OF THE LATERAL LOAD PATH

-bottom of receiving wall13

-Floor and roof diaphragm13 Roof-to-wall/wall-to-wall

-connections14

-5. Wall bracing16 6.
-Wall-to-foundation connections17

-THE SOLUTION
+THE SOLUTION18

 WHAT'S THE DIFFERENCE BETWEEN A BRACED WALL PANEL AND SHEAR WALL?

-WHAT IS BRACING AND

-HOW DOES IT WORK?
+WHAT IS BRACING AND HOW DOES IT WORK?

-Panel-type bracing (and Portland cement lath and plaster)22

 HISTORY OF WALL BRACING23

-WHY DO BRACING REQUIREMENTS CHANGE?24
+WHY DO BRACING

+REQUIREMENTS CHANGE?24

-LOADS AND LIMITS OF THE INTERNATIONAL RESIDENTIAL CODE26
+LOADS AND LIMITS OF THE INTERNATIONAL RESIDENTIAL CODE

-THE SCOPE OF THE IRC (WHAT TO DO WHEN DETAILS OF THE STRUCTURE GO BEYOND THE IRC)26

-BETOTIO THE II(O).
-20
+LOADS AND LIMITS OF THE INTERNATIONAL